Academic and research departmentsSchool of Hospitality and Tourism Management, Centre for Sustainability and Wellbeing in the Visitor Economy.

 - Sustainability and Wellbeing research group

-Livelihood transitions and social change, dignity at work, international development, and sustainability in hospitality and tourism.
+Livelihood transitions and social change, Diversification, identity and dignity at work, international development, and sustainability in hospitality and tourism.

 Her PhD Diversifying with dignity: Coastal Tourism Employment in the UK will bring innovative theoretical insights to understanding employment diversification in times of economic pressures and declining natural resources.
 As economies diversify, there are persistent challenges for new forms of employment to offer genuine alternatives to traditional forms of employment.
 Utilising dignity as guiding concept, the project will explore how people experience and understand their lives in relation to their work.
 The research will contribute to the theoretical development of the concept of dignity and will add to the debate around the value of service sector employment.
 The final output will contribute to enabling policy makers and businesses to manage meaningful livelihood diversifications, which protect and promote dignity, whilst positively affecting efficiency and profitability of destinations and businesses; and ultimately supporting the sustainable regeneration of marginalised areas.
 The proposed research will use tourism employment in the context of fishing towns in Cornwall as case study, which is expected to develop implications for the service economy and wider employment studies.